lydialucchesi/smallsets/README.md

 ## Citing `smallsets`

-Please cite the Smallset Timeline paper if you use the `smallsets` software.
+If you use the `smallsets` software, please cite the Smallset Timeline paper.

 Lydia R. Lucchesi, Petra M. Kuhnert, Jenny L. Davis, and Lexing Xie.
 2022.
 Smallset Timelines: A Visual Representation of Data Preprocessing